nikolakon/Robust-Learning-from-Untrusted-Sources/README.md

 ## Introduction
 This git repository contains the code used for the experiments in the ICML 2019 paper ["Robust Learning from Untrusted Sources"](https://arxiv.org/abs/1901.10310).
 In particular, the functions used, the scripts for running the large-scale experiments and Jupyter Notebooks for creating the plots and tables from the paper and included.

-**THE CODE IS NOT DIRECTLY EXECUTABLE**, since it requires the availability of the datasets (and the extracted features for the Animals with Attributes 2 experiments) in appropriate directories.
-However, by using the main.py files it should be easy to run experiments like ours.
+The code is readily executable, provided that the datasets and the extracted features for the Animals with Attributes 2 experiments are stored in appropriate directories.
+Using the main.py files it is easy to run experiments like ours.

 ## Description
 1. code_products contains the code for the Amazon Products experiments